Guide

 Which sport is better for light wind?

-Parawingfoiling has an advantage in light wind because the parawing weighs a fraction of an inflatable wing.
+Parawing foiling has an advantage in light wind because the parawing weighs a fraction of an inflatable wing.
 In 10 to 15 knot conditions, holding a heavy wing while trying to generate enough power to get on foil is physically demanding.
-A lightweight parawing on a harness makes light wind sessions more achievable.
+A lightweight parawing flown on short lines makes light wind sessions more achievable, whether handheld or hooked into a harness.

 The Bottom Line

-Parawingfoiling and wing foiling are different tools for the same waterway.
+Parawing foiling and wing foiling are different tools for the same waterway.
 Wing foiling gives you a direct, physical connection to a handheld wing with simple crash recovery.
-Parawingfoiling gives you a harness-based system with dramatically lower fatigue, lighter gear, and different canopy management skills to learn.
+Parawing foiling gives you a bar and line system with much lighter gear, the option to add a harness if you want to reduce arm fatigue, and a stow-and-redeploy cycle that no other foiling discipline can match.

 Many riders end up doing both, choosing based on the day’s conditions and what kind of session they want.
 The two sports share enough equipment that trying both doesn’t require buying a completely separate setup.